Helsinki-NLP/XED/README.md

 sentence2\tlabel2,label3,label4...
 ```
 Metadata can be found in the metadata file and the projection "pairs" files.
+NB!
+The number of annotated subtitle lines are the same as in the original paper.
+The original paper gives the number of annotations, not lines with annotations.
+Coompatible augmentation data by expert annotators can be found for a selection of languages in [https://github.com/Helsinki-NLP/sentimentator](https://github.com/Helsinki-NLP/sentimentator).

 ## Publications
 You can read more about it in the following paper: